 But no one ever asked us who the cigarettes were for.
 Ever.
 We had no problem buying cigarettes anywhere we ever went.

-I remember my ‘straight A’ student sister Janice taught me how to inhale.
+I remember my older sister taught me how to inhale.

 When you start fooling around with smoking, your young lungs aren’t accustomed to breathing in toxic smoke.
 So you just puff them to look cool.
 But to get the full benefits, taste, and rush of smoking, you have to inhale the smoke.
-So one night my sister Janice showed me and my friend Anthony how to do it.
-We were standing down by the bulkhead at 8th and JFK blvd. in North Wildwood.
+So one night my older sister showed me, my friend, how to do it.
+We were standing down by the bulkhead at 8th and JFK Blvd. in North Wildwood.
 She said, “take a small puff and then suck the smoke into your lungs like you’re being startled.”
 You suck it in really fast and in it goes.
 You get the full taste and then blow it out.

-What I didn’t know is that once you do that, the nicotine enters your bloodstream and gives you that little rush that smoking cigarettes brings.
+What I didn’t know is that once you do that, the nicotine enters your bloodstream and gives you that little rush that smoking cigarettes bring.

 That is also the first day of your addiction to cigarettes.